 Messaging is typically used for communication across processes, also known as communication across components.
-It is typically used to communicate between components within a system, as opposed to integration based communication which is often used to communicate outside of a single system.
+It is typically used to communicate between components within a system, as opposed to integration-based communication which is often used to communicate outside of a single system.

-With messaging, by nature the communication is one-way and uses asynchronous communication pattern.
+With messaging, by nature the communication is one-way and uses the asynchronous communication pattern.
 As a result a direct response, possibly with data as a return value, is not possible with messaging.

 A possibility to overcome the one-way nature of messaging is using the request/reply pattern.
 The result is two separate messages without blocking calls that are waiting for a response.
 NServiceBus uses information stored in the headers of a message to extract where to route the reply message to.